aio-libs/aiohttp/docs/client_reference.rst

    .. note::

-      Timeouts larger than 5 seconds are rounded for scheduling on the next second boundary (an absolute time where microseconds part is zero) for the sake of performance.
+      Timeouts larger than or equal to 5 seconds are rounded for scheduling on the next second boundary (an absolute time where microseconds part is zero) for the sake of performance.